 1. Separate Deal Breakers from Wants

 In a separate list write down all your wants.
 You want to cross off as many of these from your list as possible, but missing one of them won’t be reason enough to walk away.
-Commute to work in under 15 minutes would be nice but may not be a reason to walk from a home that fits all your needs and most of your other wants.
+A commute to work in under 15 minutes would be nice but may not be a reason to walk from a home that fits all your needs and most of your other wants.

 2. Talk to the Owners

 Not every owner will want to speak with you in person (they have a Realtor for a reason).
 Wherever possible talk to the owners to learn what you can’t always see, hear or smell.
-Most homeowners have an emotional attachment to where they lived and will be more than happy to fill you in on the benefits (and sometimes even the drawbacks) of their neighborhood.
+Most homeowners have an emotional attachment to where they lived and will be more than happy to fill you in on the benefits (and sometimes even the drawbacks) of their neighbourhood.
 Homeowners have a legal obligation to be honest if you ask pointed questions.
 They can’t hide a known defect so ask plenty of questions!
 Their problems may otherwise soon be your problems.

 3. Location, Location, Location

 Think beyond commute times and whether it is the latest area to be gentrified.
 Imagine yourself eating, breathing, and sleeping in that area.
-The right Realtor will have local knowledge about your potential new neighborhood.
+The right Realtor will have local knowledge about your potential new neighbourhood.
 If you don’t already have an agent, choose a referral service that will match you to someone local that you can trust.